orion-junkins/river-level-forecasting/README.md

 The accuracy of these forecasts can be compared internally (ie. between model types), and externally (ie against USGS statistically modeled forecasts).

+## Directory Structure
 This library contains the core River Level Forecasting package (`/src/rlf/`) as well as a collection of scripts (`/scripts/`) to facilitate data management, model training, and result evaluation.
 There is also a collection of demos (`/demos/`) to help showcase core package functionalities, and a directory of Docker containerized AWS lambda applications (`/containers/`) for the automation of data collection and model inference.

+Single file scripts are documented with headers.
+More complex processes will have directory level READMEs with relavent information.

 ## Dependency Install
 All required dependencies are managed through an Anaconda environment.
 The needed environment is defined in `environment.yml`.